I'm Sophie Llewellyn Smith, a freelance conference interpreter (EL, DE, F<>EN), member of AIIC, interpreter trainer and 1-1 coach.

 Most of my interpreting work is for the EU institutions, and I spend the rest of my time coaching colleagues and running a membership site for English retourists (Rock your Retour).
 I also offer webinars and ecourses.

 I'm the creator of Speechpool, a site hosting practice materials for interpreting students, and I blog on my Interpreting Coach site.

-I woke up one morning last year with the crazy idea of creating a summit for interpreters, and I'm really excited about this second edition!
+I woke up one morning in 2020 with the crazy idea of creating a summit for interpreters, and I'm really excited about this third edition!
 I hope you enjoy the results.

 Roxane will be assisting throughout the summit.
 She will be present at many of the presentations, giving technical assistance and fielding questions in the chat box.
-To find her, click on 'People' then search for her name.
+To find her on Hopin, click on 'People' then search for her name.
 Click on her name to open a private chat thread.